asaadsaad/SD500-Data-Structure-Practice/README.md

 # SD500-Data-Structure-Practice
 Create a TypeScript workspace, and implement CRUD operations for following data structures.
+All functions return a boolean, except those who read the data.

+To gain deeper understanding to the course concepts, consider solving the questions with:
+* regular function vs encapsulate each data as a private member in a class and provide public methods to read and manipulate the data.
+* convert the functions to run asyncronously using Promise.
+* perform the changes with mutation vs. in immutable way.

 ```typescript
 type Item = { id: string, title: string; };